An Improved Quantum Anonymous Notification Protocol for Quantum-Augmented Networks: Methods

 \subsection{The Quantum Anonymous Notification Protocol}

-There are several approaches to quantum networks which are based on quantum voting\cite{vaccaro2007quantum, li2021quantum, arapinis2021definitions}, quantum secret sharing\cite{hillery1999quantum, gottesman2000theory, senthoor2022theory}, quantum conference agreement\cite{murta2020quantum, pickston2023conference}, etc. Early works regarding the quantum internet\cite{kimble2008quantum} were based on the ideas mentioned above.
+There are several approaches to quantum networks which are based on quantum voting \cite{vaccaro2007quantum, li2021quantum, arapinis2021definitions}, quantum secret sharing \cite{hillery1999quantum, gottesman2000theory, senthoor2022theory}, quantum conference agreement \cite{murta2020quantum, pickston2023conference}, etc. Early works regarding the quantum internet \cite{kimble2008quantum} were based on the ideas mentioned above.
 One key aspect of any communication network is preserving the privacy of the involved users.
 Therefore, even in the case of quantum internet, we need to utilize different privacy-preserving techniques to guarantee private communications.
 A Quantum Anonymous Notification protocol allows a sender to notify the intended receiver of an incoming communication while preserving the identity of the involved parties.
 Earlier works on QAN focus mainly on preserving the identity of either the receiver or the sender; however, we propose a modified QAN protocol that preserves the identity of both users.

-In an earlier work\cite{khan2020quantum}, the authors propose an anonymous quantum private comparison protocol in an $n$-node quantum network using quantum anonymous notification protocol (QAN).
-In this work, we modify the QAN protocol such that instead of using two unitary operations, we share parts of an angle ($\alpha$) using secret sharing, and then use this to execute the QAN.
-The details of this modification is as follows,
+In an earlier work \cite{khan2020quantum}, the authors propose an anonymous quantum private comparison protocol in an $n$-node quantum network using quantum anonymous notification protocol (QAN).
+In this work, we modify the QAN protocol such that instead of using two unitary operations, we share parts of an angle ($\alpha$) using secret sharing, and then use this to execute the QAN. {Apart from this, we apply a layered approach where each user have two sets of GHZ states which allows for enhanced anonymity.
+We also include a study of the working of this modified protocol in presence of depolarizing noise to simulate realistic hardware setups}.
+The exact details of this modification are as follows,

 \begin{enumerate}[align=left] \item[\textbf{Step 1:}] Distributing GHZ states.

 We assume the network constitutes of $n$ users ($1,2 \cdots, n$), and each party distributes one $n-$partite GHZ state among the $n$ parties as follows,